RAK811 Breakout Board Quick Start Guide

 - Add a Node device into ChirpStack by clicking the “CREATE” button.

-- Fill them in.
-You can generate a Device EUI automatically by clicking the Device EUI icon, or you can write the correct Device EUI in the edit box.
+- Fill in the required fields.
+You can generate a Device EUI automatically by clicking the Device EUI icon, or manually enter the correct Device EUI in the edit box.

 OTAA Mode

-The Application EUI which was into RAK811 Breakout Board as “app_eui” is not needed for ChirpStack.
+The Application EUI, which was set in the RAK811 Breakout Board as app_eui, is not required for ChirpStack.

-- Next, configure RAK811 Breakout Board by using AT commands.
-To do this, connect your RAK811 Breakout Board to a PC, power it on and open RAK Serial Port Tool on your computer.
+- Configure the RAK811 Breakout Board using AT commands.
+To do this, connect your RAK811 Breakout Board to a PC, power it on, and open the RAK Serial Port Tool on your computer.

 at+version